ISISComputingGroup/ibex_developers_manual/Mount-or-create-IBEX-VHDs.md

 ### App VHD

-IBEX applications needs to be placed on a disk these should be generic for all instruments.
+IBEX applications need to be placed on a disk and these should be generic for all instruments.
 In practice hot fixes will make them different, we record hotfixes and these are reapplied on upgrade of needed.

 ### Configuration Settings VHD

 IBEX settings are placed on a setting VHD, these will be created once when the instrument is converted to use VHDs and after that this will be persisted through IBEX and Windows upgrades.
-On Upgrade the configuration will need to be upgrades and the common calibration files need to be updated.
+On Upgrade, the configuration will need to be upgraded and the common calibration files need to be updated.

 ### Var VHD